Sharon Livermore

 3. Climate change

 Embracing nature-based solutions to climate change is crucial for making equitable, sustainable, and long-term climate interventions.
-When we center animals in any climate efforts, taking advantage of their natural ecological functions, we can protect their ecosystems from further harm.
+When we centre animals in our climate efforts, taking advantage of their natural ecological functions, we can protect their ecosystems from further harm.

 It is also important to work with local communities and stakeholders to establish equitably-led and sustainable climate projects in their local ecosystems.
 Education is key on both sides—teaching people about the effects of climate change and how to be more climate-conscious, as well as learning from local experts to help make a real difference in their communities.